Choosing the right security cameras for your CCTV system is an important decision for businesses of all sizes and industries.

 Built-in motion detection and intelligent algorithms provide useful, actionable information, such as the total number of people entering a shop.
 Compared against sales, retailers can assess conversion rates and the best times of day for promotions.

 10 – How to select a suitable VMS solution

 Before designing a CCTV system, you need to detail the requirements of a video management system, including how you plan to use it.
 The key issues you have that has driven your purchase of a CCTV camera system will outline the aspects of the VMS solution you need.

 For example, management of multi-sites or the requirement to travel may require personnel to have the ability to access their CCTV system from any location.
 Therefore, it’s vital to tailor each VMS solution to you and your business.

-If you’re considering installing a new CCTV system, looking to upgrade your current CCTV system or need a maintenance schedule for your existing camera system then call our industry experts on 0330 094 7404 to discuss your requirements in more detail.
+If you’re considering installing a new CCTV system that conforms to the latest GDPR and CCTV regulations, looking to upgrade your current CCTV system or need a maintenance schedule for your existing camera system then call our industry experts on 0330 094 7404 to discuss your requirements in more detail.
 Alternatively, why not book one of our Security Consultants to visit your business, conduct a free site survey and provide a no hassle quotation?